-The ARK Charter is a list of things that we promise to do for our tenants and service users.
+The Ark Charter is a list of things that we promise to do for our tenants and supported people.
 It tells them what they can expect from their housing and support services.

 It reflects our responsibilities as laid out in the Scottish Social Housing Charter which you can read more about in our Housing section.